NishantkSingh0/Resume-Builder/README.md

 - **Live Suggestions Engine:** Smart tips and error checks reduce formatting issues and save valuable time.
 - **Lightweight & Fast:** Consumes ~1.8MB of RAM and virtually no CPU, ensuring seamless performance on any device.
 - **Light & Dark Mode:** Choose the theme that suits your comfort for distraction-free editing.
-- **No Data Storage:** We prioritize user privacy and do not store any personal data — not even names.
+- **No Data Storage:** We prioritize user privacy and do not store any personal data — 'not even names'.
 Resume details are sensitive and can be misused by third-party apps for misleading ads or cyber fraud.
 Our builder ensures complete confidentiality and peace of mind.

 # 🎨 User Interface Overview